 "Every Minute Matters"

-Mission Hospital is proud to be designated the The Joint Commission as
+Mission Hospital is proud to be designated by The Joint Commission as a

 and other emergencies with the potential to damage brain tissue, time

 is of the essence.
 We offer patients a complete range of services and